Blotch3D/Blotch3D/README.md

 handling.

-If you simply apply the translucent texture to a sprite as if it's just like any other texture, there may be situations that you will see certain undesirable artifacts depending on whether a far surface with respect to the camera is drawn before or after a near surface.
+If you simply apply the translucent texture to a sprite as if it's just like any other texture, you will not see through the transparent texture when a near polygon with translucency is drawn before a far polygon that it occludes.
+This is because the far surface is not drawn because the near surface updated the depth buffer to indicate the far surface need not be drawn.
 For some translucent textures the artifacts can be negligible, or your particular application may avoid the artifacts entirely because of camera constraints, sprite position constraints, and drawing order.
 In those cases, you don't need any other special code.
 We do this in the "full" example because the draw order of the translucent sprites, and their positions, are such that you won't see the artifacts because you can't even see the sprites when viewed from underneath, which is when you would otherwise see the artifacts in that example.

 One main reason such artifacts occur is because the default MonoGame "Effect" used to draw models (the "BasicEffect" effect) provides a pixel shader that does not do "alpha testing".
-Alpha testing is the process of neglecting to draw texture pixels, and thus neglecting to update the depth buffer, if the texture pixel's alpha is below some threshold value (i.e. if it is translucent enough).
-Most typical textures with an alpha channel use an alpha value of zero or one (or close to them), indicating absence or presence of texture.
-Alpha testing works well with those.
-For alpha values specifically intended to show partial translucency, it doesn't work well.
-In those cases, at a minimum you will have to control sprite drawing order, and if translucent sprites intersect or a translucent surface occludes another surface of the same sprite, you will have to look online for more advanced solutions.
+Alpha testing is the process of completely neglecting to draw transparent texture pixels, and thus neglecting to update the depth buffer at that window position.
+Most typical textures with an alpha channel use an alpha value of only zero or one (or close to them), indicating absence or presence of texture.
+Alpha testing works well with textures like that.
+For alpha values specifically intended to show partial translucency (alpha values well between zero and one), it doesn't work well.
+In those cases, at a minimum you will have to control translucent sprite drawing order (draw all opaque sprites normally, and then draw translucent sprites far to near), and if translucent sprites intersect or a translucent surface occludes another surface of the same sprite, you will have to look online for more advanced solutions.

-MonoGame does provide a separate "AlphaTestEffect" effect that supports it.
+MonoGame does provide a separate "AlphaTestEffect" effect that supports alpha test.
 But AlphaTestEffect does not support directional lights, as are supported in BasicEffect.
 So, don't bother with AlphaTestEffect unless you don't care about the directional lights.

-For these reasons Blotch3D includes a custom effect called BlBasicEffectAlphaTest (to be held as a BlBasicEffect object) that provides everything that MonoGame's BasicEffect provides, but also provides alpha testing.
+For these reasons Blotch3D includes a custom effect called BlBasicEffectAlphaTest (to be held in code as a BlBasicEffect object) that provides everything that MonoGame's BasicEffect provides, but also provides alpha testing.
 See the SpriteAlphaTexture example to see how it is used.
 Essentially your program must do the following: